-Vibrating Wire Load Cell: A transducer that consists of a taut ferromagnetic wire that is excited into transverse vibrations by a drive coil.
-These vibrations are detected by a pick-up coil.
+Vibrating Wire Load Cell: A transducer having a taut ferromagnetic wire that is excited by a drive coil into transverse vibrations.
+A pick-up coil detects these vibrations.
 The drive coil and pickup coil have magnetic cores and once the wire has been excited to its resonant frequency for a given tension, this frequency is maintained by a self-oscillatory system formed between the two coils.
-The resonant frequency is, therefore, a measure of the applied force at that instant.
+The resonant frequency correlates with, and can therefore be used to measure, the applied force on the taut wire at that instant.

-Visual Displays: These are used to indicate either qualitative or quantitative events.
-A qualitative event means the presence or absence of some signals.
-A quantitative event means the value of the signal.
+Visual Displays: Visual human interfaces used to indicate either qualitative or quantitative events.
+A qualitative event is the presence or absence of expected signals.
+A quantitative event is the value of these signals.
 LEDs and LCDs are common types of visual displays.

-Wheatstone bridge: A circuit configuration that is primarily used to measure electrical parameters such as resistance, inductance, and capacitance.
-The configuration incorporates an excitation source, four arms where passive components can be fixed, and an output terminal.
-It should be noted that in order to measure capacitance or inductance rather than resistance, the normal Wheatstone bridge is modified but still follows the same circuit configuration pattern.
+Wheatstone bridge: A circuit configuration primarily used to measure electrical parameters such as resistance, inductance, and capacitance.
+The configuration incorporates an excitation source, four conductive arms that optionally incorporate passive components, and an output terminal.
+In order to measure capacitance or inductance rather than resistance, the normal Wheatstone bridge is modified but still follows the same circuit configuration pattern.